Flag

 Operations and tasks

 The NZDF maintains readiness, and deploys people within its territory, dependencies, and regionally within the pacific.
 It also deploys personnel globally in support of United Nations tasks, and in concert with aligned nations.
-Below are example operations, indicating of the types of deployments the NZDF undertakes, and may undertake in the future.
+Below are example operations, indicating of the types of deployments the NZDF undertakes, and may undertake in the near future.

 Operations and activity in the Pacific